LokeshReddy7008/python/README.md

 # python
-Python practiced tutorials by topic wise
+This repository folders are Python practiced tutorials by topic wise